KernFerm/BubblesTheDev-WebBrowser/README.md

 - No music folder is scanned until the user explicitly agrees
 - The user can scan the default Music folder or another local folder
 - Playback uses local files only

+## Music Downloader

+The Music Downloader is local-first and intentionally restricted.

+- Supports approved YouTube single-video URLs only
+- Audio extraction only, with mp3 output
+- Uses bundled `yt-dlp`, `ffmpeg`, and `ffprobe` binaries verified by SHA-256
+- Runs only in the Electron main process through a strict preload bridge
+- Enforces queue limits, cooldown timers, duplicate blocking, and abuse throttling
+- Stores downloader state locally and restores cooldown state across restarts

 ## Diagnostics And Crash Reports